team-fireworks/aet/README.md

 <img src="https://raw.githubusercontent.com/team-fireworks/aet/refs/heads/main/assets/images/aet.png" height="175px" />

-Aet is a powerful command pallete jampacked with tower building tools for Eternal Towers of Hell's next decade.
+Aet is a powerful command palette jampacked with tower building tools for Eternal Towers of Hell's next decade.

-- Everyday tower building utilities and scripts in one command pallete
+- Everyday tower building utilities and scripts in one command palette
 - First class support for Eternal Towers of Hell v5.5 (v6, other v5.5, and MTK coming soon)
 - Comes with Archimedes, tightropes, instance reclassing, and gapfill
 - Library of sounds, decals, and client objects